-Launching in the Fall 2018 semester, all University of Maryland School of Public Health MPH and MHA students will complete an integrated set of core courses of 14 credits over three semesters.
-These courses will provide innovative instruction in a number of areas of public health, including data collection and analysis, policy, health care systems, communication, ethics and leadership.
+A revamped Master of Public Health curriculum launched in fall 2018, providing a more integrated experience with MPH and MHA students from all disciplines completing a set of core courses of 14 credits over three semesters together.
+These courses provide innovative instruction in a number of areas of public health, including data collection and analysis, policy, health care systems, communication, ethics and leadership.
 Students will also complete internships unique to the Maryland/DC region (the "Maryland Experience") and capstone projects within their chosen concentration area.
 The 45-credit program can be completed within two years for full-time students.

 The Maryland Experience highlights our School's "unfair advantage”—we are located within the Capital Beltway, with unparalleled access to the unique resources of Washington, D.C.
 From federal agencies, military organizations, and non-profits, to state and local agencies, MPH students at the University of Maryland indeed have the nation at their fingertips with the ability to engage in internship and practical experiences in areas with extraordinary potential to launch career paths.